 Funding and Finance:

-Certain fees and other programme costs (eg research costs, class field trips) must be paid in full by each postgraduate student at the beginning of each academic session in September.
-More information about fees and additional costs can be found on the degree pages.
+Fees must be paid in full by each postgraduate student at the beginning of each academic session in September.
+More information about fees and possible additional costs can be found on the degree pages.

-*Please note this course is subject to approval
+*Please note this MSc programme is subject to approval

-Graduates will be equipped with an evidence-based strategic overview of the proven techniques on how to organise for success, how to manage for success and how to nurture and develop the personal qualities required to be a major programme leader.
-It will be beneficial to major programme leaders in any field where complexity and change need to be managed – infrastructure, defence, information technology, healthcare, big science and large scientific infrastructures, etc.
+Graduates will be equipped with an evidence-based strategic overview of the proven techniques on how to organise for success, how to manage for success and how to nurture and develop the personal and collective qualities required to lead successful major programmes.
+The MSc programme will be beneficial to existing or aspiring major programme leaders in any field where complexity and change need to be managed – infrastructure, defence, information technology, healthcare, big science and large scientific infrastructures, etc.